candiddev/homechart/hugo/content/docs/references/config.md

 title: Config
 ---

-Homechart can be configured using [command line arguments](../cli#-x-keyvalue), environment variables or a JSON configuration file.
+Homechart can be configured using [command line arguments](../cli#-x-keyvalue), environment variables or a JSON/Jsonnet configuration file.
 The configuration is divided into sections:

 - <a href="#app">App</a>
 - <a href="#cli">App</a>